danialasaria/5-9/README.md

 # Instructions

-Run Bakend and Frontend Simultaneously
+Run frontend and backend Simultaneously

 1. open terminal and run npm i && npm start
 2. open a new terminal and cd client && npm i && npm start

+# Hosting

+Hosted frontend and backend on heroku